sol-sk/GIT_Obsidian/DND/Murder Mystery.md

 Moolia will be invis till 9:40, as will Jane

 Dustin - unifrom:
-- Him, will, michael, lucas, sometimes lucas
+- Him, will, michael, sometimes lucas
+- Moolia, alice, max, him, will- in stable
+- lucas mike jane, lily, joyce, kinelli claudia
 -